MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0302-Using a Configuration Profile to configure Kiosk mode.md

 ### Task 3: Create a Configuration profile based on scenario requirements

-1. In the Microsoft Endpoint Manager admin center, select **Devices** from the navigation bar.
+1. In the Microsoft Intune admin center, select **Devices** from the navigation bar.

 2. On the **Devices | Overview** page, select **Configuration Profiles**.